|

 week outside.

-The good news is overwatering won't be a problem if you've set
+The good news is watering won't be a problem if you've set

 for outdoors).